 |Mode of delivery||Combination of Online and Face to Face + Online|

 The Master of Mental Health Nursing is intended for Registered Nurses wishing to undertake a specialist qualification in Mental Health Nursing.
-The main focus of the program is on clinical practice in an area of mental health service provision.
-In addition to providing foundational studies in Mental Health Nursing, the program also provides opportunities to study issues and topics of particular interest such as dual diagnosis, psycho-social and psycho-educational interventions, mental health care for older people, illness management and recovery and mental health in primary care.
+The focus of the program is on advanced clinical practice in an area of mental health service provision.
+The program provides opportunities to study issues and topics of particular interest such as dual diagnosis, psycho-social and psycho-educational interventions, forensic management and legal aspects of mental health care, mental health care for older people, illness management and recovery and mental health in primary care.

 Why study with us?

-Qualified mental health nurses are in very short supply in Australia and many other countries at a time in which innovative models of care are being introduced in public and private health services.
-The career development prospects for this exciting specialist field of nursing are thus excellent.
-In line with these new developments in mental health care, the main focus of the Master of Mental Health Nursing is on clinical practice in an area of mental health service provision.
-In addition to providing foundational studies in Mental Health Nursing, the program also provides opportunities to study issues and topics of particular interest such as dual diagnosis, psycho-social and psycho-educational interventions, mental health care for older people, illness management and recovery and mental health in primary care.
-The intention is to produce graduates who will be able to work effectively as mental health nurses in any health care location.
+The introduction of innovative models of care in the public and private sectors has resulted in high global demand for qualified mental health nurses.
+The career development prospects for this exciting specialist field of nursing are excellent.
+The focus of the Master of Mental Health Nursing program is on clinical practice in an area of mental health service provision.
+The program provides opportunities to study issues and topics of particular interest such as dual diagnosis, forensic management and legal aspects of mental health care, psycho-social and psycho-educational interventions, mental health care for older people, illness management and recovery and mental health in primary care.
+The intention is to produce graduates who will be able to work effectively at an advanced nursing practice level as mental health nurses in any health care location.